 White Mane Kids

-The award winning Retreat From Gettysburg is the fourth of Kathleen's twenty-five published books.
-It is written for readers ages 13 to adult who enjoy American Civil War historical fiction without any sex, gore, or explicit violence.
-This book is available as a 145-page trade paperback.
+The award-winning Retreat From Gettysburg is the fourth of Kathleen's six books about the American Civil War.
+It is written for age 13 and up who enjoy historical fiction without sex, gore, or explicit violence.

 Chigger O’Malley, of Williamsport, Maryland, is happy when rains and floodwater trap Robert E. Lee’s army after its dismal retreat from the battlefield at Gettysburg.
 His father and three older brothers, all members of the Union army’s famed Irish Brigade, have been killed in battle.
 Chigger hopes the Union army will attack the withdrawing Confederates and end the war.
 But when events force Chigger and his mother to care for a wounded Confederate officer, the issues of right and wrong, of friend and enemy-become more difficult to answer.